FaustVik/php-text-file/README.md

 # About

-Library working with text files (CSV, text files).
+Library for working with files.
+You can conveniently work with ksv or simple text files.
+Also create directories and work with them

 #Install